nitefood/asn/README.md

 * `asn <Route>` -- _to lookup matching ASN data for the given prefix_
 * `asn [-o] <Organization Name>` -- _to search by company name and lookup network ranges exported by (or related to) the company_
 * `asn [-s] <Name>` -- _to search for all ASNs matching a given name.
 Can be used to map all ASNs related to a given company_

-##### *Path tracing and reputation*

-- AS path tracing is enabled by default for all lookups.
-In case of multiple IP results, the script will trace the first IP, with a preference for IPv6 if possible on the user's host.
-- Geolocation and organization data is taken from pWhois, while IP reputation data is taken from Auth0 Signals.
-- Tracing can be disabled altogether by passing the `[-n|--notrace]` command line switch.

 ##### *Detailed mode (-d)*